Menu

 I’m sure it’s very tough on you, and your strategies probably depend a good deal on the importance of tradition and loyalty in your family.
 In my part of the world the traditions are not as strict as in other cultures but I’m still in your shoes.
 My parents are/were very opposed to my relationship due to prejudices and sorrows on my (long term) happiness.
 I told them about my relationship straight-head onwards, talked to them, explained them many times how happy I am with my sweetheart, and that I won’t give up on us just because our bond throws them out of their comfort zone.

-So, from my experience I know how challenging and uncomfortable it can be, and you may loose a great deal of the relationship you used to had with your family – doubts in your decision can be so hurtful.
-But, on the other hand, I feel it’s so important to stand up for yourself, for him and your joint feelings.
+So, from my experience I know how challenging and uncomfortable it can be, and you may loose a great deal of the (respected and trusting) relationship you used to have with your family.
+But, on the other hand, I feel it’s so important to stand up for yourself, for him and your feelings.

 You may start talking to your mum or dad (the one you have a closer bound to or who shapes the decisions in your family), and explain them your situation.
 Then work from there.
 It’s also helpful to find some “allies”, such as a sensitive auntie or a supporting sibling.
 They may have an influence on your parents, and can help a bit.
 I also always tried to show my parents that I wanted an open, and honest communication with them, and that this is why I made them know about my relationship.
 I always hoped that this shows them I mean it well, even though the decision itself is not their cup of tea.